kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/MovingDatafromAzureSQLtoWarehouse.md

 # Creating a Data Warehouse and projecting the results

-## Moving Data from Azure SQL to Fabric DataWarehouse
+## Moving data from Azure SQL to Fabric DataWarehouse

 ### Step 1